sxpydo/sxpydo/README.md

 ### 🔭 Currently I am focusing on...

-- Updating my portfolio
+- Updating my portfolio using React and TypeScript
-- Upskilling in C# & Data Science
+- Upskilling in C# and Springboot

 ### ⚡ Fun Facts